awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Setup-configure.md

 # Configuring the CloudWatch Agent for Prometheus Monitoring<a name="ContainerInsights-Prometheus-Setup-configure"></a>

-The CloudWatch agent uses a YAML file to configure how it collects Prometheus metrics\.
-This file is called `prometheus-eks.yaml` for Amazon EKS clusters and `prometheus-k8s.yaml` for Kubernetes clusters on Amazon EC2 instances\.
+The CloudWatch agent with Prometheus monitoring needs two configurations to scrape the Prometheus metrics\.
+One is for the standard Prometheus configurations as documented in [<scrape\_config>](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config) in the Prometheus documentation\.
+The other is for the CloudWatch agent configuration\.

-This YAML file contains two config map sections:
+For Amazon EKS clusters, the configurations are defined in the `prometheus-eks.yaml` YAML file as two config maps:
 + The `name: prometheus-config` section contains the settings for Prometheus scraping\.
-It follows the standard Prometheus scrape config as documented in [<scrape\_config>](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config) in the Prometheus documentation\.
-You use this section to add scrape targets\.
 + The `name: prometheus-cwagentconfig` section contains the configuration for the CloudWatch agent\.
 You can use this section to configure how the Prometheus metrics are collected by CloudWatch\.
-For example, you whitelist which metrics are to be imported into CloudWatch, and define their dimensions\.
+For example, you specify which metrics are to be imported into CloudWatch, and define their dimensions\.

+For Kubernetes clusters running on Amazon EC2 instances, the configurations are defined in the `prometheus-k8s.yaml` YAML file as two config maps:
++ The `name: prometheus-config` section contains the settings for Prometheus scraping\.
++ The `name: prometheus-cwagentconfig` section contains the configuration for the CloudWatch agent\.

+For Amazon ECS clusters, the configurations are integrated with the Parameter Store of AWS Systems Manager by the secrets in the Amazon ECS task definition:
++ The secret `PROMETHEUS_CONFIG_CONTENT` is for the Prometheus scrape configuration\.
++ The secret `CW_CONFIG_CONTENT` is for the CloudWatch agent configuration\.

-To scrape additional Prometheus metrics sources and import those metrics to CloudWatch, you can modify both sections of the YAML file and re\-deploy the agent with the updated configuration\.
+To scrape additional Prometheus metrics sources and import those metrics to CloudWatch, you modify both the Prometheus scrape configuration and the CloudWatch agent configuration, and then re\-deploy the agent with the updated configuration\.

 ## Prometheus Scrape Configuration<a name="ContainerInsights-Prometheus-Setup-config-global"></a>

-The `prometheus-config` config map section in the CloudWatch agent YAML file supports standard Prometheus scrape configurations as documented in [<scrape\_config>](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config) in the Prometheus documentation\.
-You can edit this section to update the configurations that are already in this file, and add additional Prometheeus scraping targets\.

-By default, the `prometheus-config` section of the `prometheus-eks.yaml` and `prometheus-k8s.yaml` files contains the following global configuration lines:
+The CloudWatch agent supports the standard Prometheus scrape configurations as documented in [<scrape\_config>](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config) in the Prometheus documentation\.
+You can edit this section to update the configurations that are already in this file, and add additional Prometheus scraping targets\.
+By default, the sample configuration file contains the following global configuration lines:

 ```
 global: